 Since the access layer is the network edge, it plays a critical role in defense for security.
 Access control services such as 802.1x must be supported in access layer switches to secure your LAN.
 Furthermore, access switches should support the segmentation of traffic through VLANs.
 IP source guard, DoS protection and other techniques should also be provided to prevent security from attacks.

 The number of users in an enterprise network changes over time, therefore it is imperative to think about how many users will the network require in the future.
-The network design needs to meet the requirement for the enterprise environments in the future three to five years so that the access switches you choose can provide the opportunity for the network upgrading smoothly as time goes by.
-Stackable switches such as FS S3900 series stackable switches are good choices for greater scalability in case of future use.
+The network design needs to meet the requirement for the enterprise environments in three to five years so that the access switches you choose can provide the opportunity for the network upgrading smoothly as time goes by.
+Stackable switches such as FS S3910 series stackable switches are good choices for greater scalability in case of future use, because they allows up to four ones stacked to working as one unit, then you will get at most 192 1G rj45 ports for use.
 Network managers can stack these Gigabit switches anytime to expand the number of connected devices when the network size grows.

 In a high-density access network environment, it is important to consider simplifying the network deployment and management of numerous end devices.
 Accordingly, access switches should be fast to deploy and easy to manage for network administrators.
 PoE technology is normally provided as an option for simpler deployment to enable access layer switches to supply power to end devices such as wireless APs and security cameras, providing simplified deployment to a large number of devices in the access layer.
 FS Gigabit PoE+ switches offer easy management and maintenance with many management modes such as Web GUI and CLI supported for more efficient installation and management.

 Overall, access switches are supposed to feature with simplicity, reliability, and security.
-When selecting the access layer switches that fit for the requirements of the access layer, consider twice based on the factors above.
+When selecting the access layer switches, the primary step is to assess your business needs, and choose a product that best addresses these specifications.